caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

   * Exposes first-class Query operations
 * Hypermedia Event Messages as the engine of System state

-These constraints are combined with others selected from Domain-driven Design, Vogel's Principles of Distributed Computing, Enterprise Integration Patterns, message-oriented programming, Representational State Tranfer, event sourcing, and stream processing.
+These constraints are combined with others selected from Domain-Driven Design, Vogel's Principles of Distributed Computing, Enterprise Integration Patterns, message-oriented programming, Representational State Tranfer, event sourcing, and stream processing.